 7. Spring Into Action

 When it comes to stains on clothing and carpet, the sooner you address it, the better!
 Cleaning up and treating a stain immediately is always going to be easier and more effective than if you leave it til later.
+No need to buy products as you can make your own carpet cleaner.

 8. Let It Sit